jlengrand/project_euler/README.markdown

 48 - Find the last ten digits of 1^1 + 2^2 + ... + 1000^1000. - 0.053 <br />
 52 - Find the smallest positive integer, x, such that 2x, 3x, 4x, 5x, and 6x, contain the same digits. - 2min <br />
 53 - How many values of C(n,r), for 1 <= n <= 100, exceed one-million? - < 1 sec <br />
+56 - Considering natural numbers of the form, a^b, finding the maximum digital sum. > 3 sec <br />
 67 - Using an efficient algorithm find the maximal sum in the triangle? - 0.027 <br />

 ## In progress: